-ECN 494 Honors Thesis/Project.
-See All-University 494 course description.
+ECN 494 Honors Thesis/Project

-ECN 499 Internship in Economics.
+ECN 499 Internship in Economics

 An experience-based course in which a student works in an appropriate business or agency.
 Previous classroom learning is integrated with the work experience.
 The location, program, method of education, and method of assessment are provided in a contract drawn between the student, the department faculty internship coordinator, and the host internship supervisor.
 Specific restrictions apply.
 Departmental approval is required prior to registration for this course.
 Will count as only one course towards the major or minor in economics.
 Graded S/U. Prerequisite: departmental approval.
 1-16 Semester Hours.